 While Entergy argues that state statutes are trumped by federal jurisdiction over safety matters, Vermont says that state legislators are not precluded from discussing such issues, based on a precedent set by a 1983 U.S. Supreme Court decision.

 The Vermont legislation does not directly mention the term safety.

 How did Vermont get here?

-The dispute between the state and the Louisiana-based company stems, in large part, from two bills enacted by the Vermont Legislature in 2006: Act 160 and Act 248.
+The dispute between the state and the Louisiana-based company stems, in large part, from two bills enacted by the Vermont Legislature in 2005 and 2006: Acts 74 and 160.